-NON-RESIDENT BORROWERS [FEE]:
+NON-RESIDENT BORROWER IFEEI:

 This is a patron who is neither a legal resident nor a property owner within the library's service area.
 It includes reciprocal borrowers.
-Non-Resident Borrowers FEE is the amount a non-resident borrower's library card or account costs.
-See: Registered Borrowers
+Non-Resident Borrowers FEE is the amount an individual non-resident borrower's library card or account costs.
+See: Resident Borrower, Total Registered Borrowers